-- anthropological theory
+- Anthropological theory

-- interlinguistics, language policies and language planning
+- Interlinguistics, politics of language and language planning

 - Political anthropology

-- children and childhood
+- Time and temporality

-- 2015-Present: PhD Social Anthropology, The University of Manchester, United Kingdom
+- 2015-2019: PhD in Social Anthropology, University of Manchester, United Kingdom

-- 2009-2013: BA Social Sciences, Universidade Federal do Rio de Janeiro, Brazil
+- 2009-2013: BA in Social Sciences, Universidade Federal do Rio de Janeiro, Brazil

 - 2017.
 O Esperanto Além da Língua [Esperanto Beyond the Language].
 Porto Velho: Temática Editora.
+287p.

 - 2015.
 Sobre contar e ouvir verdades e mentirinhas: Considerações sobre narrativas a partir de livros infantis e brincadeiras em uma sala de aula [On telling and listening to truths and make-believes: Considerations on narratives from children’s books and plays in a classroom].
 Boitatá 20, 68-88.